gorston/dae_fix_to_scn/README.md

 File .dae can be either only fixed, or fixed and converted into a .scn.

 dae_fix_to_scn makes shapekeys in Blender-exported Collada (.dae) available to Apple SceneKit.
-With this tool will be able to use models with armature and shapekeys.
+With this tool you will be able to use models with armature and shapekeys.

 ## Getting Started